MShafquat/Bangla-Next-Word-and-Text-Sequence-Prediction/README.md

 ## Project Structure
 ### Data Preprocessing
+1. [split.sh](./data-preprocessing/split.sh) splits files in `data` directory into multiple 500 mb files and moves original files to `tmp` directory.
+Make the file executable `chmod +x split.sh` and run using `./split.sh`.
-1. [Preprocess.py](./data-preprocessing/Preprocess.py) reads files from `data` directory in the project root, and after preprocessing stores the preprocessed files to the `processed_data` directory in the project root.
+2. [Preprocess.py](./data-preprocessing/Preprocess.py) reads files from `data` directory in the project root, and after preprocessing stores the preprocessed files to the `processed_data` directory in the project root.
-2. Additionally, the `Preprocess` class can be used from [Preprocess.py](./data-preprocessing/Preprocess.py) file which takes two string parameters as constructor: `unprocessed_files_dir` which contains unprocessed text files and `processed_files_dir` where the processed files will be stored.
+3. Alternatively, the `Preprocess` class can be used from [Preprocess.py](./data-preprocessing/Preprocess.py) file which takes two string parameters as constructor: `unprocessed_files_dir` which contains unprocessed text files and `processed_files_dir` where the processed files will be stored.
 The processed files will have the same name as the original files.